Ready to join a class...

 Are there belts and tests?

-There are no belts in our system, but we do have levels and once a child demonstrates the ability to go to the next level they will have a fun test.
-Pass it and they move on.
-There is no cost for this test and your child will receive a certificate.
+There are no belts in our system, with Shaolin Kungfu we have levels.
+Once a child demonstrates the ability to go to the next level they will tested to see if they are ready to move on.
+There are 12 levels.

-What happens if I have concerns about my child?
+What if I have concerns about my child?

 If you have any concerns we are happy to make the time to talk it over.
 It is important that you are also part of this journey, so it is good to understand the changes as well as the challenges.

 The classes are made up of a number of parts which takes the child on a journey of developing skills.
 The class starts with Chi Kung practice, which is the training on body, mind, energy.
 Students then learn and practice traditional Kungfu forms, including Kungfu sets.
 This usually involves stances, kicks or hand forms.
 Each working on various aspects and skills like strength, balance, poise, flexibility, co-operation.
 Using these skills we play a martial arts game, putting the skill into action.
 This creates less struggle and tension in the child and helps them be more engaged and at ease.
 They will also learn the Lion Dance.

 Junior Warriors is the practice of a martial art, but it does not encourage the development of aggression or fighting.
 The Shaolin and Wudang arts are excellent systems of self-defence, but we would rather put the skills to better use then just learning how to fight.
 Better learn how to defend themselves in a calm manner so they don’t have to fight or deal with stressful situations with a clear mind.
 The effect this can have is quite profound.
 Rather than build locked up energy the arts help release and channel the energy.
 The result is that the child feels calmly more confident and more ok with themselves and others.